membraneframework/boombox/python/examples/README.md

 ### Prerequisites

-To run the demo you'll need to install the required python dependencies and Erlang on your system.
+To run the demo you'll need to install the required dependencies from `requirements.txt`:
-For dependencies just install packages from `requirements.txt`:

 ```bash
 pip install -r requirements.txt
 ```

-For Erlang we recommend following these [instructions](https://elixir-lang.org/install.html#installing-erlang).

 You'll also need a webcam and a microphone.